appcues/appcues-ios-sdk/README.md

 #### Supporting Debugging and Experience Previewing

-Supporting debugging and experience previewing is not required for the Appcues iOS SDK to function, but it is necessary for the optimal Appcues builder experience.
-Refer to the [Debug Guide](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/debugging) for details.
+During installation, follow the steps outlined in [Configuring the Appcues URL Scheme](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/urlschemeconfiguring).
+This is necessary for the optimal Appcues builder experience, to support debugging and experience preview.
+Refer to the [Debug Guide](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/debugging) for details about using the Appcues debugger.

 ### Identifying Users